12-Month Wedding Timeline

 Although most guests don’t expect a million-dollar wedding, you still want to impress everyone within your means.

-If there is any family member who would like to chip in for any of the things following, that’s an excellent way to get more bang for your buck without spending too much yourself.
+If any family member would like to chip in for any of the following things, that’s an excellent way to get more bang for your buck without spending too much yourself.

-When setting a budget, think about what’s essential for you and give some room for extras.
+When setting a budget, consider what’s essential for you and give some room for extras.

 Your wedding budget is the only thing you are 100% in control of.